project-march/ProjectMarch/doc/useful_ros_tools/robot_model.rst

 urdf
 ^^^^

 `urdf <http://wiki.ros.org/urdf>`_ is an xml format used to describe robots.
-It contains of visuals as well as collision `xacro <http://wiki.ros.org/urdf/Tutorials/Using%20Xacro%20to%20Clean%20Up%20a%20URDF%20File>`_ is a macro language which allows you to use variables and other neat shortcuts in urdf files.
+It contains of visuals as well as collisions.
+`xacro <http://wiki.ros.org/urdf/Tutorials/Using%20Xacro%20to%20Clean%20Up%20a%20URDF%20File>`_ is a macro language which allows you to use variables and other neat shortcuts in urdf files.
 To gain practical experience, please see the `official tutorials <http://wiki.ros.org/urdf/Tutorials>`_.